 “Biologists’ insights can be of real value to the banking sector,” says Bas Rüter, Rabobank’s Sustainability Director.
 In this podcast he explains why biodiversity is crucial for sustainable farming – and how banking can help.

-This podcast and a version of this article were previously posted on Rabobank.com on March 6, 2018.
+A version of this article was previously posted on Rabobank.com on March 6, 2018.

 Listen to the podcast now (in Dutch), or read on for the English synopsis.